Guys, here’s the jeans that fit your thick & athletic thighs

 Seriously.

-It is not necessary to use a dryer to shrink denim back to an original shape.
-The dryer actually breaks down the elasticity and material composition of your clothes.
+It is not necessary to use a dryer to shrink denim back to its original shape.
+The dryer ruins and breaks down the elasticity of your clothes.
+After drying, jeans relax to a stretched-out version in one wear.

 If the denim has no stretch, the dryer still eats away at the cotton and stitching.